pep-dortmund/homepage-toolbox/install/linux_en.md

 $ luaotfload-tool --update --force
 ```

-If this isntallation fails due to insufficient disk space,
+If this installation fails due to insufficient disk space,
 there is also [this option](/install/latex_mini/){:target="_blank"} to install a minimal version
 of TeXLive.